tendermint/tendermint/docs/spec/consensus/fork-accountability.md

 ## Prerequisites

 Forks are the result of faulty validators deviating from the protocol.
-In principle several such deviations can be detected without a fork actually occuring:
+In principle several such deviations can be detected without a fork actually occurring:

 1. double proposal: A faulty proposer proposes to different values (blocks) for the same height and the same round in Tendermint consensus.